Daemon: Explanation & Insights

 Introduction

 In the realm of Linux servers and virtual machines (VMs), a term that frequently surfaces is daemon.
 No, we're not talking about the spooky beings from folklore; daemons in the Linux world are vital components that help keep the server infrastructure running smoothly.
-This article aims to demystify daemons and equip you with the knowledge to set up and manage these background processes like a pro.

 What is a Daemon?